inlets/docs.inlets.dev/docs/reference/inlets-operator.md

 ### Create tunnel servers on DigitalOcean

-Install with inlets PRO on [DigitalOcean](https://m.do.co/c/8d4e75e9886f).
+Install with inlets Pro on [DigitalOcean](https://m.do.co/c/8d4e75e9886f).

 Assuming you have created an API key and saved it to `$HOME/Downloads/do-access-token`, run: